 While visiting the area, be sure to carve out some time to spend time at Herrington Manor State Park, which spans 365 acres and offers a variety of outdoor activities all year long.

-Herrington Manor State Park is about 10 miles from Lake Pointe Inn, allowing for a beautiful 20-minute drive along country roads.
+Herrington Manor State Park, MD is about 10 miles from Lake Pointe Inn, allowing for a beautiful 20-minute drive along country roads.